nasrijabiri/olevel-books-online-system/README.md

 # Main Objective
 To develop an online system that enables students to purchase O-Level books through the internet.
 # Specific Objectives
-a) To allow students to search for books by subject or title
+- To allow students to search for books by subject or title
-b) To allow students to view detailed information about books.                                                                          c) To allow students to place book orders online.
+- To allow students to view detailed information about books.                                                                          - To allow students to place book orders online.
-c) To allow students to place book orders online.
+- To allow students to place book orders online.
-d) To enable administrators to add, update, and remove books.
+-  To enable administrators to add, update, and remove books.
-e) To enable administrators to view and manage customer orders.
+-  To enable administrators to view and manage customer orders.